tustin2121/James_Somerton_Transcripts/_videos/fzN9x4XgtwY.md

 The producers and directors of the British film *Nighthawks* spent five years preparing and gathering funds for their film about a gay teacher who spends his nights cruising in bars and discos and having one-night stands. *Nighthawks* offers an almost documentary style look into the evening cityscape of the ritualistic life of a man who is becoming aware that he lives two lives.
 The dispassionate view of London gay nightlife allows a gay male audience to experience *the hunt* as more than a passive spectator.
 There is an uncanny feeling that each member of the audience is *himself* cruising, recognizing a look, a gesture, a glance, then realizing it is meant for the character in the film, through whose eyes we are looking.

 No slick and sensational Hollywood peep show. *Nighthawks* is a perceptive film with, modest intentions, and it succeeded without compromising its scope for commercial reasons.
 While William Friedkin was on New York streets filming the blood and guts Hollywood version of the gay underground, *Nighthawks* opened in New York and got what turned out to be... better reviews than *Cruising* would get six months later.
-And some queer filmmakers were willing... not just a step outside of the Hollywood system... [chuckling] but *shit all over it.*
+And some queer filmmakers were willing... not just a step outside of the Hollywood system... <u>[chuckling]</u> but *shit all over it.*

 </james>
 <from></from>